dashbird/site/content/knowledge-base/api-gateway/what-is-an-api-gateway.md

 ## What is an API Gateway

-An API(2) gateway is an interface that sits in front of applications as an entry point for a predefined group of microservices(1).
-The Gateway handles API calls in a couple of ways.
-Some are going to be handed to a single service while others will be proxied off to multiple services based on predefined logic.
+An Api Gateway is an interface that sits in between the application and the micro services.
+Developers use them to create, publish, maintain, monitor and secure API's.

 ![alt_text](images/with-apigw.jpg "image_tooltip")